juliannaj04/aca-cover-match/README.md

-# Affordable Care Act Plan Matcher
+# NC ACA Plan Matcher

 Matches NC ACA marketplace plans to a household's income/ZIP/age, applies the premium tax credit, and generates a plain-English explanation of the top options via Claude.